leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## The urge to sing the Lion King song is just a whim away.